preventorid/button-android-sdk/README.md

+# Preventor Button Android SDK

-# You can consult the complete documentation by entering the following link: https://docs.preventor.com/
+You can consult the complete documentation by entering the following link: https://docs.preventor.com/identity-verification/client-side-sdks/android